Collection of Benjamin Weiss

 The reverse legend of this medal is an anagram of the obverse titles.
 The piece appears to be an old after-cast.

-LINK to fresco by Pietro da Cortona Triumph of Divine Providence (from Wikipedia)
+LINK to fresco by Pietro da Cortona Triumph of Divine Providence (from Web Gallery of Art)